 Well hello there.
 I hope you had a great weekend.
 We didn’t do much except try to clean the craft cupboard (yeah right 😀 ) and make this silk fringed bohemian dreamcatcher for this month’s IBC challenge.
-We’ve made a few dreamcatchers before, but I must admit, this one is probably my favorite so far.
-I think it’s the way the wooden beads and sari silk ribbon work so well together to create something that’s rich, vibrant and full of interesting textures.
+We’ve made a few dreamcatchers before, like this one from t-shirt yarn and this half-moon beauty.
+But I must admit, this bohemian dream catcher is one of my favorites.
+I think it’s the way the wooden beads and sari silk ribbon work so well together to create something that’s rich, vibrant, and full of interesting textures.

 Decorative beads for added interest.
 I used bits from a broken necklace that